DHTMLX/docs-todolist/docs/api/methods/copytask_method.md

 @short: Copies a task into the clipboard and pastes into the specified position

 :::info
-The method lets you copy/paste a task or just copy it into the clipboard
+The method lets you copy and paste a task or just copy it into the clipboard

 The method copies a task together with all its children
 :::